radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 Inter Cluster replication in RadiantOne leverages a publish-and-subscribe architecture.
 The leader nodes within each cluster play the role of a master in the multi-master replication.
 Each leader node publishes their changes in the common replication journal.
 Each leader node is also responsible for periodically checking the journal for changes that they need to apply locally.
 The default checking interval is 7 seconds.
 Should conflicting change events occur, a combination of timestamps and sequence numbers associated with the conflicting events are used to resolve the conflict.

->**Note – on startup, a RadiantOne node first applies any missed change events from the replication journal.
-After these changes have been applied it is able to serve as an active node in the cluster.**
+>[!note] On startup, a RadiantOne node first applies any missed change events from the replication journal.
+After these changes have been applied it is able to serve as an active node in the cluster.

 A data source named replicationjournal is included in the RadiantOne install and plays the role of the journal.
 This data source points to the default cn=replicationjournal naming context installed with RadiantOne and should not be deleted or deactivated.
 You can decide to have the journal running on one of the clusters that is participating in replication, or run a separate cluster whose only role is to house the central journal.
 Having the journal housed in a Universal Directory (HDAP) store deployed in a cluster ensures high availability of this repository.
 The replicationjournal data source should indicate a primary server/node in the cluster and the failover servers should point to the other cluster nodes.

 ![An image showing ](Media/Image5.12.jpg)

-Figure 5.12: The Journal Leveraged for Inter Cluster Replication
+Figure 12: The Journal Leveraged for Inter Cluster Replication

 To configure inter-cluster replication, follow the steps below.